Spread the love

 Our COVID-19 “stay at home” restrictions have been eased over the past month.
 In Queensland we were only able to partake in recreational travel at a radius of up to 150 kilometres from our homes for day trips.
 However, in what was exhilarating news for Queenslanders we are now able to travel for leisure throughout the state of Queensland without restriction.
 But there are still social distancing regulations in place and restrictions on numbers of people at gatherings, restaurants, clubs and pubs.

 I can hear a lot of people shouting hooray!
-We’re finally able to head off on that long awaited camping trip or weekend escape.
+We’re finally able to head off on that long awaited camping trip with cool pop up tents or weekend escapes.
 With the winter school holidays coming up at the end of June we can also start planning for a break away with the kids.
 With this in mind I’ve come up with some ideas for places to visit in South East Queensland.

 The Scenic Rim region is a great choice for a mini-break or day trip and is only an hour to an hour and a half from Brisbane.
 The region encompasses Tamborine Mountain, Lamington National Park, Mt Barney, Beaudesert, Boonah, Lake Moogerah and Maroon, Christmas Creek and Kalbar.